-The District's net position decreased during the most recent fiscal year.
-The majority of the change represents the degree to which the ongoing cost of operations exceeded program revenues.
+The District's net position increased during the most recent fiscal year.
+The majority of the change represents the degree to which the program revenues exceeded ongoing cost of operations.

 Key elements of the District's change in net position are reflected in the following table: